-- Averaged (also known as smoothed) contours

-- Unaveraged (also known as unsmoothed) contours

 - Deformed mesh

+- Values of stress, displacement, reactions, etc.

+- Averaged contours

+- Unaveraged contours

 - Wood-Armer reinforcement calculations

 - Slicing a plane through a solid

 - Slicing a line across a surface

 - Yield markers

 - Graphs

-- Vectors of stress, displacement, reactions, etc.

 - Animations of the above, either through time or in response to excitation.

 - Combinations and envelopes of results.